apache/texera/README.md

 * Allow users to interact with the execution of a job;
 * Support huge volumes of data efficiently.

-## Sample Workflow
+## GUI Interface
+The Texera interface supports real-time collaboration on data science projects, allowing seamless sharing of data and workflows with easy access to AI/ML techniques and efficient management of public and private resources.

-The following workflow, created using the Texera GUI in a web browser, focuses on jail data analysis.
-It includes data preparation, ML model training, and validation.
+The workflow in the use case shown below includes data cleaning, ML model training, and validation.
 ![texera-screenshot](https://github.com/user-attachments/assets/4384b8f5-3a9a-4bbc-a804-1dadd156ebb3)